Boity Thulo Flaunts Toned Abs & Thick Thighs In Vibrant African-Print Swimsuit

 The 30-year-old posed by placing one leg in front of the other.
 Boity let her arms hang at her sides as she put her curves on show.
 She turned her face to the side and smiled as she was photographed in a shady spot in the garden.

 The celeb wore a full-sleeved swimsuit top with a round neckline.
-The swimwear clung to her upper torso while providing plenty of coverage.
+It clung to her upper torso while providing plenty of coverage.

-Boity paired the top with its matching bottoms.
-The bikini bottoms sat high on her legs, allowing her to showcase the curve of her hips.
+Boity paired the top with its matching bottoms, which sat high on her legs, allowing her to showcase the curve of her hips.
 The model celebrated her thick thighs in the skimpy number.

 The swimsuit left her midsection bare.
-She flaunted her toned abs and petite waist that emphasized her enviable hourglass curves.
+She flaunted her toned abs and petite waist that emphasized her enviable hourglass figure.

 The influencer elevated her ensemble with some well-chosen jewelry.
 She rocked rings, a chain necklace, and large gold hoop earrings.
 She styled her hair in a deep side-part and let her ombre locks fall gracefully to her shoulder in waves.

 Boity’s fans loved the offering and showered her with attention soon after she shared the image.
-The photo has already accumulated over 100,000 likes since she posted it.
+The photo has already accumulated over 100,000 likes.
 She also received a slew of comments from her ardent fans.

-“Damn, you look beautiful, sweetie… Always on point,” an admirer said.
+“Damn, you look beautiful, sweetie… Always on point,” an admirer wrote.

 Another mused about her looks.

-“I used to think she’s beautiful, and today I’ve realized I was right,” they raved.
+“I used to think she’s beautiful, and today I’ve realized I was right,” they declared.

 The brunette bombshell also received at least one marriage proposal.